 - FULL PAYMENT: Students may pay the balance in full with no additional fees (total tuition and fees less than \$200 require full payment). - PAYMENT PLAN: Each semester, payment plan options are available.
-A \$25 nonrefundable set-up fee is charged for each semester you choose to enroll in a payment plan.
-See www.waubonsee.edu/paying for more information. - VERIFIED SOURCES: Verified sources are listed below.
-When your tuition and fees are being paid for by another organization or entity, that organization or entity is referred to as a verified source.
+A \$30 non refundable set-up fee is charged for each semester you choose to enroll in a payment plan.
+See www.waubonsee.edu/pay for more information. - VERIFIED SOURCES: When your tuition and fees are being paid for by another organization or entity, that organization or entity is referred to as a verified source.
 If your verified source cannot be applied to your account by the payment arrangement date, you can enroll in a payment plan while you wait for the funds to come through.